This webpage provides introductory information about BCST 136: Video for the Web - CRN #34966 Instructor: Misha Antonich

 STUDENT LEARNING OUTCOMES:

-On the first class day (11/02/15) you absolutely should log in to Insight and if you have registered for the course, you will see the course listed in the left navigation column under My Courses.
-If you wish to ADD the class after the semester begins, feel free to use the contact below to email me.
+On the first class day (11/08/16) you absolutely need to log in to Insight and if you have registered for the course, you will see the course listed in the left navigation column under My Courses.
+If you wish to ADD the class after the semester begins, please contact me by email (below).

 A. Describe and analyze the process involved in creating video for the web